Debates On Ethics of Data Science

 In this first module we will present the course, its structure and methodology.

-2. Ethics and social impact of next generation analytical systems: Debates
+2. Ethics and social impact of next generation data-driven systems: Debates

 A mandatory book read that will develop the ethical reasoning of the students